danneu/bulletin/README.md

 A bolt-on bulletin board system.

+A recently started stubbing out a experimental forum system at [www.fed.nu](http://www.fed.nu), so that's what this is kinda gonna look like.

 ## Setting up for local development

 Install leiningen so that you have the `lein` command available in your console.